IILKA/RetaiLLM/README.md

 # RetaiLLM
-This is a repo for APAI4011/STAT4011 project, RetaLLM
+This is an APAI4011/STAT4011 course project repo.

+## Installation